vectara/vectara-docs/www/docs/common-use-cases/keeping-your-data-private/data_encryption.md

 :::

 ## Create your AWS KMS key
+KMS keys are only available to Scale plan accounts.
+If you need help with setting up your customer-managed key, [reach out to support](https://vectara.com/contact-us/)

 To create an AWS KMS key:
 1. Go to KMS on the AWS Console
 2. Select “Customer Managed Keys”